dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-3-using-cns.md

 You are looking at the PostgreSQL internal data file structure from the perspective of the GlusterFS server side.
 Evidence that the database uses CNS.

-Clients, like the OpenShift nodes and their application pods talk to this storage with the GlusterFS protocol as it where an ordinary GlusterFS deployment.
+Clients, like the OpenShift nodes and their application pods talk to this storage with the GlusterFS protocol as it were an ordinary GlusterFS deployment.
 When a pod starts that mounts storage from a PV backed by CNS the GlusterFS mount plugin in OpenShift will mount the GlusterFS volume on the right App Node and then *bind-mount* this directory to the right pod.
-This is happen transparently to the application and looks like a normal local filesystem inside the pod.
+This happens transparently to the application and looks like a normal local filesystem inside the pod.

 &#8680; You may exit your remote session to the GlusterFS pod.